KansasCityWomeninTechnology/cocktails-worksheets/docs/spa/3data/README.md

 Let's implement this.

 To the `app-trivia-question` element, add event binding to the output property `answeredEvent` and bind it to the method `onQuestionAnswered()`.
 Pass the data from the event to the method using the `$event` variable.
+Use concepts we learned about event handling in the trivia-question component here.

 >[!HINT]
 >The syntax is similar to the `click` event handling.
 Use parentheses `()` around the output property and bind it to the method.